 - Switch: The network switch is a software-equipped piece of hardware that connects devices and controls how data flows, which ensures packets get to the intended destination.

-- Hub: A piece of hardware that connects devices, usually to a local area network (LAN), with an Ethernet cord, which ensures packets get to the intended destination.
+- Hub: A hardware device that connects devices, usually to a local area network (LAN), with an Ethernet cord, which ensures packets get to the intended destination.

 - Transmission Control Protocol (TCP) hijacking: TCP is the digital rule that computers, networks, and applications use to exchange data.
 With TCP hijacking, cybercriminals trick the network into thinking they’re the legitimate user and then collect network data.